buda-base/tibetan-stemming-data/README.md

         - /A : remove the ending འ
         - apply all affixes (`['འི', 'འོ', 'ས', 'ར']`)
  - de-duplicate the generated entries and the content of `parsed_verbs.txt` and `particles.txt`
- - write the sorted entries
+ - write the sorted entries.

 ##### Output
  - `output/total_lexicon.txt`

 ##### Issues
  - Applying the particle over the last syllable of some words might generate an ambiguous inflected form.
 Ex: `སྡེ་པར་` where པར་ can be both the particle and the compressed form of པར་མ་.